 As midterm paper, students submit a first draft of the description of their research results.
 The revision of this paper will be part of the final paper.
 The final paper will also contain a section about the topic of their own choice.

-Appendix with a lexicon and a glossed and translated text in the language that has been researched.
+Appendix with a lexicon and a glossed and translated text in the target language.

 The final mark is a weighted average of the following components: